lunay222/CS468_Proj2/README.md

 # AI Context-Aware Study Coach

 A complete microservice-based mobile application that uses the phone camera (hardware input) to scan notes and provides AI-generated **multiple choice quizzes**, summaries, and flashcards.
-Features hardware outputs including display, TTS audio, and vibration alerts.
+Features hardware outputs including display, and TTS audio.

 ## What It Does